 Horncastle - famous for its numerous high quality antiques shops and Crowders Nurseries - a seventh generation family business, set in colourful acres on a hillside, amongst mature trees

 Lincolnshire Sausage: Made from coarsely ground, minced or chopped Lincolnshire pork giving an open texture in the finished cooked sausage.
 The seasoning of the Lincolnshire sausage has a predominant sage flavour with small amounts of other seasonings, salt, pepper and spices added to satisfy local tastes.
 We have two great butchers in Alford Well Vale and Saywell's Butchers in Alford.

-Lincolnshire, Stuffed Chine A traditional May Day or Christenings serving, neck chine of pig is stuffed with parsley and wrapped in muslin cloth before being boiled and left to cool.
-A unique taste.
+Stuffed Chine – a traditional May Day or Christenings serving, neck chine of pig is stuffed with parsley and wrapped in muslin cloth before being boiled and left to cool.

 Haslet – Lincolnshire sausage-meat wrapped in a natural fat membrane and roasted baked in the oven until the outside has turned brown and caramelised.

 One of the reasons the fish and chips are so great in places around Rigsby is that the spuds and peas are grown locally and the fish comes off the North Sea and is processed at Grimsby 45 minutes away.

 Cheeses, honey, ice-cream, rapeseed oil, stone ground flour and various beers are amongst some of the items being regularly available from Farmers Markets, which are common across the Wolds and a great opportunity to buy direct from the producer.
 Farmers Markets are held on the fourth Wednesday of every month in Louth and Food Markets are held in Louth on the second Friday of every month in 2015.